Ancient Greek art

 The earliest art by Greeks is generally excluded from "ancient Greek art", and instead known as Greek Neolithic art followed by Aegean art; the latter includes Cycladic art and the art of the Minoan and Mycenaean cultures from the Greek Bronze Age.
 The art of ancient Greece is usually divided stylistically into four periods: the Geometric, Archaic, Classical, and Hellenistic.
 The Geometric age is usually dated from about 1000 BC, although in reality little is known about art in Greece during the preceding 200 years, traditionally known as the Greek Dark Ages.
 The 7th century BC witnessed the slow development of the Archaic style as exemplified by the black-figure style of vase painting.
 Around 500 BC, shortly before the onset of the Persian Wars (480 BC to 448 BC), is usually taken as the dividing line between the Archaic and the Classical periods, and the reign of Alexander the Great (336 BC to 323 BC) is taken as separating the Classical from the Hellenistic periods.
 From some point in the 1st century BC onwards "Greco-Roman" is used, or more local terms for the Eastern Greek world.

 In reality, there was no sharp transition from one period to another.
 Forms of art developed at different speeds in different parts of the Greek world, and as in any age some artists worked in more innovative styles than others.
 Strong local traditions, and the requirements of local cults, enable historians to locate the origins even of works of art found far from their place of origin.
 Greek art of various kinds was widely exported.
 The whole period saw a generally steady increase in prosperity and trading links within the Greek world and with neighbouring cultures.

 The survival rate of Greek art differs starkly between media.
-We have huge quantities of pottery and coins, much stone sculpture, though even more Roman copies, and a few large bronze sculptures.
+Huge quantities of pottery and coins survive, along with much stone sculpture (though even more Roman copies), and a few large bronze sculptures.
 Almost entirely missing are painting, fine metal vessels, and anything in perishable materials including wood.
 The stone shell of a number of temples and theatres has survived, but little of their extensive decoration.